How to Grow and Care for Zantedeschia (Calla Lilies)

 Yellow Leaves

-Yellowing leaves can indicate overwatering, nutrient deficiency, or insufficient light.
-Adjust care practices accordingly, ensuring proper light exposure and balanced fertilization.
+Yellowing leaves on Calla Lilies can indicate overwatering, nutrient deficiency, or insufficient light.
+Adjust care practices accordingly by ensuring proper light exposure, improving drainage, and providing balanced fertilization to rectify the issue.

 Propagation Guide

-Propagating Calla Lilies is typically done through division of rhizomes.
+Propagating Calla Lilies is typically done through the division of rhizomes.
 Here’s a step-by-step guide:

 - In early spring, carefully dig up the rhizomes.